SanderMertens/flecs/README.md

 ecs_enable(world, LogPoints_h, false);
 ```

-Reflecs systems are stored as entities internally, which is why handles to systems are of the `EcsEntity` type.

 ### Identifier
 Entities in reflecs may have an optional string-based identifier.
 An identifier can be added to an entity by setting the `EcsId` component, like this: